 “Cash transfers will be difficult to administer, with lots of leakage and double-dipping.”

 I’d have thought so too.
 But experience shows otherwise.
 Cash transfer programs in at least 130 countries, ranging from Sri Lanka to Liberia to Brazil, have managed to avoid those stumbling blocks.
-In countries where mobile cash transfers are easy, those provide simple mechanism.
+In countries where mobile-phone cash transfers are easy, those provide a simple mechanism.
 Brazil’s Bolsa Família program uses a card, similar to a debit or credit card.
 But Mexico, Brazil, South Africa, and other countries started their programs long before there were electronic short-cuts.

 Most of these programs are run and funded by the government, not foreign aid.
 Many of them are specialized – some only target the elderly, for example.
 But they provide solid evidence that where the will – and the funds – are there, the actual mechanics can be worked out.

 Who will we target?
 How do we identify that group?

 These are separate but related questions, and there’s no single, clear answer.
 Ideally, we might prefer to distribute whatever cash is available such that everyone under a certain poverty level is brought up to that level.
 Realistically, it’s impossible to identify them and to know how big the gap is for each person.
 At another extreme, where nearly everyone is poor, it may be best to include everyone by default, ask that those who don’t need it don’t take it, and accept that the small amount lost to cheaters will be less than the cost of individually assessing everyone.